 Studies Regarding the Benefits of Wheatgrass

 Wheatgrass contains vitamins A, C, E, K and assorted B vitamins.
-In addition, it contains various minerals important to optimal health such as calcium, iron, magnesium, phosphorus, potassium, zinc, copper, manganese and selenium.8 Because of these collection of nutrients, wheatgrass has gained a reputation for being a superfood.
+In addition, it contains various minerals important to optimal health such as calcium, iron, magnesium, phosphorus, potassium, zinc, copper, manganese and selenium.9 Because of this collection of nutrients, wheatgrass has gained a reputation for being a superfood.
 Studies have shown these nutrients working together may help:

 Wheatgrass is also rich in chlorophyll, the green pigment found in plants that plays a central role in photosynthesis.
-In this process, plants absorb sunlight, carbon dioxide and water to allow themselves to grow.13 What’s interesting is that this pigment may also benefit your health by:14
+In this process, plants absorb sunlight, carbon dioxide and water to allow themselves to grow.15 What’s interesting is that this pigment may also benefit your health, such as:16

-• Improving red blood cell function: Chlorophyll contains enzymes that help cleanse your blood and increase its ability to carry more oxygen.
+• Improving red blood cell function — Chlorophyll contains enzymes that help cleanse your blood and increase its ability to carry more oxygen.17

-• Controlling inflammation: Consuming foods rich in chlorophyll may be an effective way to help manage inflammation better, according to one study.15
+• Controlling inflammation — Consuming foods rich in chlorophyll may be an effective way to help manage inflammation better, according to one study.18

-• Promoting a healthier colon: According to findings derived from a rodent study, researchers suggested that chlorophyll may promote a cleaner colon by inhibiting the production of colonytes and cytotoxicity induced by dietary heme.16
+• Promoting a healthier colon — According to findings derived from a rodent study, researchers suggested that chlorophyll may promote a cleaner colon by inhibiting the production of colonytes and cytotoxicity induced by dietary heme.19

-• Fighting pathogenic yeast: Chlorophyll may help fight the growth of yeast in your body to prevent overgrowth and potential yeast-related diseases.17
+• Fighting pathogenic yeast — Chlorophyll may help fight the growth of yeast in your body to prevent overgrowth and potential yeast-related diseases.20

 The Important Question: Is Wheatgrass Right for You?

-People who have celiac disease should avoid wheatgrass as well because the supplements they will take may have gluten in them, which can cause a negative reaction if ingested.19 If you still want to take it, consult with a doctor first to have them monitor your health and only take a 100 percent gluten-free wheatgrass supplement.
+People who have celiac disease should avoid wheatgrass as well because the supplements they will take may have gluten in them, which can cause a negative reaction if ingested.22 If you still want to take it, consult with a doctor first to have them monitor your health and only take a 100-percent gluten-free wheatgrass supplement.

 Known Side Effects of Wheatgrass

 If you decide to take wheatgrass supplements or grow wheatgrass at home, be very careful.
-Consuming high amounts of wheatgrass regularly can cause a healing crisis that can make you very sick, leading to nausea and lead to other health issues, such as:22
+Consuming high amounts of wheatgrass regularly can cause a healing crisis that can make you very sick, leading to nausea and other health issues, such as:23

 • Stained teeth (from wheatgrass shots)